Grow a Beautiful Basketful of

 So I got seeds and grew out 5 plants in the summer.
 I watched them grow and ripen, fascinated as they transformed into deeper and deeper shades of gold.

-Picked the first ripe one in early September with high hopes.
+Picked the first ripe one in early September that year with high hopes.
 Folks, I was blown away.
 Probably one of the top 10 finest flavored tomatoes...
-Of.
-My.
-Life.

 And so many tomatoes!
-Growing on a medium sized plant, not a huge plant, they produced dozens of clusters of gorgeous fruits glimmering in the sun and are still going now, in October!
+Growing on a medium sized plant, not a huge plant, they produced dozens of clusters of gorgeous fruits glimmering in the sun right through our November and December gardens!

 Laurel's All Time Favorite Tomato